showbie/backpack-tokens/docs/colours/showbie/README.md

 places like the wrench menu items.
 Might consider standardizing on one of the two approaches.

-### Seashell†

-`#f0f0f0`

-Colour for background of popovers.
-Seems to be used pretty consistently.

-Darker than background of master panel, since borderless white fields need to have some contrast on top.
-Also used for search field background in group invite wizard and modified to form the active state of buttons in the export grades popover.
-Those ones are a little arbitrary but look OK as is.

 ### Grey 100

 <ColorSwatch hue="grey" scale="100" />